List of New York Islanders players: Goaltenders

 In the Islanders' inaugural season, three goaltenders played for the team: Billy Smith, Gerry Desjardins and Gerry Gray.
-Since then, 40 others have played in at least one regular season or playoff game.
-Smith stayed with the Islanders through 1989 and played in 675 regular season games and 132 playoff games, the most in the team's history.
+Since then, 51 others have played in at least one regular season or playoff game.
+Smith stayed with the Islanders through 1989 and played in 674 regular season games and 132 playoff games, the most in the team's history.
 Additionally, he holds the records for most overall wins, with 304.
 Chico Resch has recorded the most shutouts with 25.
-Only fourteen have played in Islanders playoff games and of those, three have been on the roster during a Stanley Cup victory.
+Twenty-one have played in Islanders playoff games and of those, three have been on the roster during a Stanley Cup victory.

 Skaters

-In the 41 NHL seasons between 1972 and 2013, 457 skaters have played for the Islanders, from 18 different countries.
+In the 50 NHL seasons between 1972 and 2023, 532 skaters have played for the Islanders.
 Bryan Trottier has played the most games (1,123) and also holds the record for most assists (853) and points (1,353).
-On the other end of the spectrum, 23 players have only played one regular season game.
+On the other end of the spectrum, 24 players have only played one regular season game.
 The record for most penalty minutes is held by Mick Vukota with 1,879 minutes while the record for most goals is held by Mike Bossy, who scored 573 goals over a ten-year time period.
 Bossy is one of 32 players who have been with the team during at least one of their four Stanley Cup victories.